ipfs/camp/DEEP_DIVES/48-design-patterns-for-dweb-apps.md

 5. Only people who you've shared the folder with could read/write to the folder.
 6. Dropbox without Dropbox.

-Akshay
+@aksanoble

-1. Immediately share content with someone over a LAN (dropbox for LAN)
+1. Immediately share content with someone over a LAN (Dropbox for LAN)
 2. Find a name for someone nearby, click send, they go to a page and can then download it immediately (encrypted on the way).
 3. Mesh network solution

-Victor
+@twoirtter

 1. Sharing securely - it first tells me that I am in a safe environment.
 Need a visualization of "safety".
 Files are transformed and given a logo.
 2. When it is sent, something that shows it was shared securely.